UBC-MDS/exploratory-data-viz/chapters/en/slides/module2/module2_08.md

 Notes: If we for some reason would want the reverse order, we could use the minus sign before the axis reference.
-This can be helpful in cases where you are making a vertical bar chart, since it would then align the tallest bar next to the y-axis.
+This can be helpful in cases where you are making a vertical bar chart since it would then align the tallest bar next to the y-axis.

 ---